[2312.AB] Change in the Legislator Status Requirement

 […]

-An act to establish a commission to manage the approval of the Ministers to act in the ministries and the eligibility of candidates for Delegate.
+An act to establish a commission to manage the approval of the Ministers to assume in the ministries and the eligibility of candidates for Delegate.

 1. Scope

-(1) The Inauguration Committee is responsible for verifying and approving, or refusing, the eligibility of Ministers and Delegate.
+(1) The Eligibility Committee is responsible for verifying and approving, or refusing, the eligibility of Ministers and Delegate.

-(2) The Inauguration Committee will be composed of three Legislators, elected by the Assembly by simple majority vote.
+(2) The Eligibility Committee will be composed of three Legislators, elected by the Assembly by simple majority vote.
 The three with the most votes win the position.

-(3) A member of the Inauguration Committee is removed only if
+(4) A member of the Eligibility Committee is removed only if

 2. Check of Ministers

-(2) Every four months, the Inauguration Committee will meet to verify and approve, or not, the nominated ministers.
-If one of the Ministers receives a vote of no confidence, during them term, or is rejected by the Inauguration Committee, they must verify the new nominee for them replacement.
+(2) After every Prime Minister election, the Eligibility Committee will meet to verify and approve, or not, the nominated ministers.
+If one of the Ministers receives a vote of no confidence, during them term, or is rejected by the Eligibility Committee, they must verify the new nominee for them replacement.

 3. Check of Delegate Candidates